anan44/it-starts-with-clojure/materials/3-first-project/1-minimum-viable-product.md

 # [Minimum viable product (MVP)](https://en.wikipedia.org/wiki/Minimum_viable_product)

-Lets get started with your first Clojure project.
+Let's get started with your first Clojure project.
 When building a software it is a good idea to get started with small, in many cases the "small" refers to smallest thing that we can consider a working solution.
 If the code is well written,